 For both Madrid clubs: B, D, F, M, N, Q, R or W Train to 34th Street-Herald Square.

 * Celtic: With the Glasgow club's ties to Ireland, there are lots of Irish-themed bars that show their games, but due to cable network demands, they are required to charge an admission fee, usually $5.00 but sometimes more.

 I mentioned Mulligan's in Hoboken.
 Jack Demsey's (no P) is just a few doors down from the Football Factory, at 36 West 33rd.
 D Train to 34th-Herald Square.
 And The Parlour is at 250 West 86th at Broadway.
 This place fills up quickly, and has more old-country fans than possibly any of these bars, but the burgers and the fries are worth it.
 1 Train to 86th Street.

-Sporting CP and Benfica: I have been unable to find out where Sportinguistas and Benfiquistas meet.
-Your best bet to see either of the Lisbon clubs is going to be either the Football Factory or the new Nevada Smith's.
-Or you could try one of the bars on Market Street in Newark's Portuguese-heavy Ironbound.
+* Sporting CP and Benfica: I have been unable to find out where Sportinguistas and Benfiquistas meet.
+Your best bet to see either of the Lisbon clubs is going to be either the Football Factory or one of the bars on Market Street in Newark's Portuguese-heavy Ironbound.